3. Installing WordPress Plugins

 Installing plugins is a great way to increase the functionality of your site.
 It’s also very easy, once you get the hang of it.

-Free plugins from the official WordPress repository can be installed via the Plugins > Add New tab of your wp-admin area.
+- Free plugins from the official WordPress repository can be installed via Plugins > Add New in your wp-admin area.

-WPMU DEV plugins can be installed via our Dashboard plugin, downloaded automatically via our project pages to your registered sites, or downloaded and installed via FTP.
-Find out more in the WPMU DEV section of our documentation.
+WPMU DEV plugins can also be installed via our Dashboard plugin, installed automatically on your registered sites via our project pages, or downloaded and installed via FTP.
+Find out more in the Installing WPMU DEV Plugins section of our documentation.

 3.1 Tips when installing new pluginsLink to chapter 1